mojaie/flashflood/README.md

 Flashflood
 ================

-Flashflood is a HTTP API server builder for chemical data analysis.
-Flashflood includes DAG workflow assistance for parallel processing of chemical structure, chemical properties, biochemical activity data.
-This enables to build web server which can be accessed by web application, Jupyter notebook and any other analysis platform via HTTP.
+Flashflood is a directed acyclic graph (DAG) workflow-based HTTP API server builder.
+Input data is processed according to the workflow definition (data processing nodes and dataflow edges) and then the result JSON (and other formats) will be broadcasted via HTTP.
+This offers instant database access API to users to share their results and analysis regardless of their programming langages and environments.

 Example
 ================

-Workflow samples are available at [flashflood-workspace-sample](https://github.com/mojaie/flashflood-workspace-sample)
+Workflow samples are available at [flashflood-workspace](https://github.com/mojaie/flashflood-workspace)

 ```py
     from tornado.ioloop import IOLoop